MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/solarwinds-service-desk.md

+---
+title: SolarWinds Service Desktop (Beta)
+description: Provides basic information, prerequisites, and instructions on how to connect to the SolarWinds Service Desktop connector.
+author: giladsmg
+ms.author: bezhan
+ms.topic: conceptual
+ms.date: 5/1/2023
+---

 # SolarWinds Service Desk (Beta)

 This connector lets you import incident records from SolarWinds Service Desk to Microsoft Power BI.
 You can import records from the past two years.
-You will have raw data on the topics most relevant to your organization, which you can then analyze and review by viewing it in a variety of formats, such as tables, graphs, and charts.
+You'll will have raw data on the topics most relevant to your organization, which you can then analyze and review by viewing it in a variety of formats, such as tables, graphs, and charts.